menna161/API-Wizard/README.md

 ![image](https://github.com/menna161/API-Wizard/assets/57011308/51b7cb33-77bd-46ec-9b6a-83bdc93d4bd7)

 In this API-Wizard folder, you can find the source code for API-Wizard.
 The subfiles are numbered according to the function corresponding milestone.
 There is also the helper folder that contains the functions used throughout the project in different milestones.
 The evaluation folder has the code for calculating some of our evaluation metrics: conciseness and representativeness.
 API_WIzard.py is the file that contains the main function for the tool.
 The dataset folder holds all the dataset we have tested our tool with.
 PyAroma folders holds the source code of our re-implemetation of Aroma.
-It also has a readme file illusterating how PyAroma works and how to reproduce the results generated from PyAroma.
 The folder dataset_extraction_code has the scripts used to extract our dataset.

 # Getting Started